Frank Mitchell (goalkeeper): Senior career

 On 20 May 1913, after a loan spell at Celtic in 1912 where he didn't play a first-team game, he joined First Division Everton, making his debut against Burnley that September.
-He played both sides of the First World War for the Goodison Park team but in each of his three peacetime seasons he was largely back up to Tommy Fern, making only 2 League appearances as they won the League Championship in 1914–15, and playing 24 matches in total for The Toffees.
+He played both sides of the First World War for the Goodison Park team but in each of his three peacetime seasons he was largely back up to Tommy Fern, making only two League appearances as they won the League Championship in 1914–15, and playing 24 matches in total for The Toffees.
 On 6 January 1921, having had enough of life on the bench, he chose to transfer-list at his own request.

 In March 1920, the Liverpool Echo reported the Scottish amateur international was, "the only goalkeeper of the day to play in spectacles".(note possibly an inadvertent reference to another goalkeeping Mitchell, James/Fred of Manchester City, who did play in spectacles).

 On 4 February 1921, he moved across Stanley Park to Liverpool for £1250, but he was never likely to displace the great Elisha Scott nor Scottish international Kenneth Campbell.
 However, he did enjoy a run of 15 consecutive first division matches in the second half of the 1920–21 season, only being on the losing side three times.

 In 1921, the Derby Daily Telegraph said Mitchell was, "quite a dapper figure... this canny Scot from Elgin.
 The Anfield club think the world of him, and rightly so, for he has a glorious knack of anticipation, and gets to shots in wonderful style".
 He played on just three more occasions, the only games in the 1921–22 season Scott missed.

 On 20 January 1923, Mitchell broke his wrist playing for Liverpool reserves against Port Vale and on 23 June, during the summer of 1923, Mitchell had joined his third Merseyside team, Tranmere Rovers.
 In two seasons at Prenton Park he made 63 appearances.
-He finished his career with moves to non-league Bangor City in 1925 and Blue Circle Cement a year later.
+He finished his career with moves to non-league Bangor City and Blue Circle Cement.